top of page

-Leadership Through Mindfulness: Highlights from the Wright Way Leadership Conference
+Leadership Through Mindfulness: Highlights from the Wright Way Leadership Health Summit

-Why Calm, Connection & Self-Care Matter for Student Leaders
+Why Calm, Connection & Self-Care Matter for District Leaders

 In a world of “push through, keep going, hustle, overcome,” we at Kikori believe there’s a deeper, more sustainable path.
 That’s why partnering with Iranetta Wright - with her wisdom, experience, and soul-centered leadership philosophy - was such a gift.

-Wright is a veteran educator and former superintendent who led major urban districts, including Detroit Public Schools Community District (DPSCD) and Cincinnati Public Schools (CPS), and Jacksonville Public Schools.
+Wright is a veteran educator and former superintendent who led major urban districts, including Cincinnati Public Schools (CPS), Jacksonville Public Schools, and Detroit Public Schools Community District (DPSCD) .
 She now leads The Wright Way Leadership Group, bringing decades of experience in school turnaround, equity work, and systemic change to educational leadership development.

 But what makes Wright especially resonate with Kikori isn’t only her leadership resume, it’s her belief in what we sometimes forget: that good leadership isn’t only forged in challenge, but is sustained by restoration.
 Her signature 4 R’s - Relate · Relax · Restore · Renew - offer a framework that honors balance, mental health, and the humanity behind every educator, student, and leader.

-The Wright Leadership Conference: Where Mindfulness Meets Leadership
+The Wright Way Leadership Health Summit: Where Mindfulness Meets Leadership

-Mindfulness supports self-regulation, emotional balance, focus, and empathy — essential skills for leaders navigating school, peer dynamics, and community challenges.
-By embedding these short moments through the day, the conference modeled a vision of leadership grounded in clarity, awareness, and intention.
+Mindfulness supports self-regulation, emotional balance, focus, and empathy — essential skills for leaders navigating the complex dynamics of schools, peers, and communities.
+By embedding short mindfulness moments throughout the day, the conference modeled a vision of leadership grounded in clarity, awareness, and intention.

 🌿 Relax.
 Rest.
 Renew.
 The Natural World as Teacher

-As part of this experience, each student received a small potted 'self-care plant' as the first plant in their Mindfulness Garden - a symbolic and tangible reminder: growth takes care, patience, and consistency.
+After this experience, each District Leader received a small potted 'self-care plant' as the first plant in their Mindfulness Garden - a symbolic and tangible reminder: growth takes care, patience, and consistency.

 Attendees were invited to reflect: